ns-r/ns-links/content/vocations/transport.md

 ## Transport Operator

-If you're posting order says **TPT OPR**, you are a transport operator.
-Unless you have OOCed from BMT, you will be temporarily posted to a unit for a **3-week UIP**, after which you will get posted to your **transport node** where you will spend the rest of your NS.
+The posting order will say **TPT OPR**.
+All NSFs with this posting order attend the 3-week **UIP**, after which they will get posted to a **transport node**, where they will spend the rest of their NS life.

 ### UIP (unit induction program)
-The following activities will happen in you 3-week UIP:
+The following activities will take place over a period of 3 weeks:

 1. **Vehicle camoflouge**